gabbersepp/dev.to-posts/blog-posts/private-page/travis-ftp/travis-ftp.md

 # Summary
 This was a quick introduction into travis.
 Of course you can upload your files every time manually to the ftp server.
 But this is annoying and consumes time.
 So I suggest you to familiarize yourself with one of the free CI server.
 It is definitely worth a look!

+# What is next?
+The next time we will have a look at creating a design with `11ty`.
+It will be very basic and I only want to show you some `11ty` basics.
+Also we must think about how we can fetch tweets.

 ----